JOIN THE JOURNEY ~ SHARE OUR PRIDE

-The Arizona Center for Nature Conservation/Phoenix Zoo has been a point of pride for Arizona for over 55 years.
-The Zoo is the state’s most popular cultural attraction, hosting nearly 1.4 million guests each year.
+The Arizona Center for Nature Conservation/Phoenix Zoo has been a point of pride for Arizona for nearly 60 years.
+The Zoo is the state’s most popular cultural attraction, serving 1.4 million guests each year.

 Decades of success in fulfilling its mission to inspire people and motivate them to care for the natural world through impactful education programs and conservation efforts have made the Zoo an international leader among zoological organizations.
 Fulfilling this mission requires ongoing investment in capital projects that best serve the Zoo’s animal collection and guests – The Pride Campaign has done precisely that.

-Completion of the $12.1 million Pride Campaign will fund a series of capital projects in four major areas of the Zoo, which will dramatically impact guest experience, strengthen educational offerings and expanding programs for species recovery.
-These projects include new habitats in the Africa Trail, expansion of the elephant habitat on the Tropics Trail and the construction of a 500-seat amphitheater.
-Achievement of The Pride Campaign will be one of the ultimate achievements for the Phoenix Zoo.
+Completion of the $15.1 million Pride Campaign has already funded a series of capital projects in four major areas of the Zoo, which have dramatically impacted guest experiences, strengthened educational offerings and expanded programs for species recovery.
+Achievement of The Pride Campaign will be one of the ultimate accomplishments for the Phoenix Zoo.

-Campaign funds have already expanded and upgraded our species conservation research facilities and programs, hallmarks of the Zoo and for which it is internationally recognized.
-With the completion of the Johnson Conservation Center expansion, sand cat, Aldabra and Galapagos tortoises’ habitats, and now the new Doornbos Discovery Amphitheater and Giants of the Asian Realm, presented by The Kemper & Ethel Marley Foundation, we are excited to begin work on the final project of the Campaign – the new and expanded Africa Trail.
+These projects include the expansion of the Johnson Conservation Center, which supports the Zoo’s species conservation research and programs; hallmarks of the Zoo and for which it is internationally recognized.
+With the completion of the Johnson Conservation Center expansion, sand cat, Aldabra and Galapagos tortoises’ habitats, the new Doornbos Discovery Amphitheater and Giants of the Asian Realm, presented by The Kemper & Ethel Marley Foundation, we are excited to begin work on the final project of the Campaign – Predator Passage, the new and expanded Africa Trail.

-The expansion of the Africa Trail will be the Zoo’s largest capital project to date, spanning six acres and resulting in an immersive experience for guests featuring new, up-close animal viewing in the new Predator Passage and Great Rift Valley habitats.
+Predator Passage, the expansion of the Africa Trail will be the Zoo’s largest capital project to date, spanning six acres and resulting in an immersive experience for guests featuring new, up-close animal viewing.
 A new and expanded one-acre habitat will feature African lions and hyenas.
-New animals to the Zoo include a clan of meerkats, Colobus and guenon monkeys and red river hogs.
+Expected completion timeframe is Spring 2023.

 Aldabra Tortoise Habitat